Conducting Background Research

 Regulators release decisions, settlements, orders, and news releases that identify individuals and companies who are alleged to have violated securities laws, rules, and regulations.

 Canadian securities commissions publish decisions, orders, and settlements on their websites.
-Please visit the Canadian Securities Administrator's (CSA) Disciplined List, available on the enforcement section of the CSA's website.
-It is a complete list of disciplinary actions, and includes information from all of Canada's provincial and territorial securities commissions, the Investment Industry Regulatory Organization of Canada (IIROC), and the Mutual Fund Dealers Association of Canada (MFDA).
+Please visit the Canadian Securities Administrators’ (CSA) Disciplined List, available on SEDAR+.
+It is a complete list of disciplinary actions, and includes information from all of Canada's provincial and territorial securities commissions, the Canadian Investment Regulatory Organization (CIRO), and all former self-regulatory organizations: the Investment Industry Regulatory Organization of Canada (IIROC), and the Mutual Fund Dealers Association of Canada (MFDA).

 IIROC's website includes decisions made by IIROC from June 2008 to present and decisions made by IIROC's predecessors, IDA (Investment Dealers Association of Canada) and RS (Market Regulation Services Inc.) from February 2003 to June 2008.
-The RS Notices section of IIROC's website also provides decisions, orders, and settlements from the Toronto Stock Exchange and TSX Venture Exchange, as well as some pre-2002 decisions and orders from the Vancouver Stock Exchange, Alberta Stock Exchange, and Canadian Venture Exchange.
-Cease trade orders for companies and individuals are also included in the National Cease Trade Order (CTO) Database, which is free of charge.
+The Notices and Guidance section of IIROC's website also provides decisions, orders, and settlements from the Toronto Stock Exchange and TSX Venture Exchange, as well as some pre-2002 decisions and orders from the Vancouver Stock Exchange, Alberta Stock Exchange, and Canadian Venture Exchange.
+Cease trade orders for companies and individuals are also included on SEDAR+, which is free of charge.
 You can search current and historical cease trade orders against Canadian public companies, their major shareholders, and their management.
-This database includes CTOs for all provinces and territories but historical coverage varies by jurisdiction.
+This includes CTOs for all provinces and territories but historical coverage varies by jurisdiction.

 In Canada, Quicklaw, a commercial source, provides access to securities regulation decisions.